 One Time Passcodes (OTPs)

 We send an OTP to the mobile phone registered to your account.
-Each OTP will be unique to the transaction, and you enter it in your Online Banking, Mobile Banking or as part of an online card purchase so that we know it's you.
+Each OTP will be unique to the transaction.
+You enter it in your Online Banking, Mobile Banking or as part of an online card purchase so that we know it's you.

 You're not charged for receiving an OTP.